March 21, 2025

 Most MDM solutions don't track full browsing history by default but can enforce web filtering, block certain sites, and monitor security violations.
 On company-owned devices, IT teams can use MDMs with secure web gateways or DNS filtering to monitor online activity.
 However, on BYOD setups, MDMs can only manage corporate apps and profiles, meaning personal browsing history remains private.

 If a device loses internet access, MDM policies already applied remain active, but real-time updates and remote commands won't take effect until the device reconnects.
 Some MDMs allow limited offline enforcement, such as blocking certain apps or restricting access to encrypted data.
-However, security actions like remote wipe or geofencing alerts only trigger once the device is back online.
+However, security actions like remote wipes or geofencing alerts only trigger once the device is back online.

 Managing a fleet of mobile devices isn't just about security—it's about efficiency, control, and keeping IT headaches to a minimum.
 Whether you're rolling out a mobile workforce, securing corporate data, or keeping remote troubleshooting seamless, the best MDM solution can save time, reduce risks, and streamline device management.